Isaac menaces U.S. Gulf Coast 7 years after Katrina

 A bumper-to-bumper stream of vehicles left New Orleans on the I-10 highway heading west toward Baton Rouge on Monday as motorists made their way to higher ground.

-At Mandina's Restaurant, a popular New Orleans eatery flooded by eight feet (2.4 meters) of water during Katrina, fourth-generation owner Cindy Mandina said she was nervous.
+At Mandina's Restaurant, a popular New Orleans eatery flooded by eight feet of water during Katrina, fourth-generation owner Cindy Mandina said she was nervous.

 "We're going to hold tight and hope for the best," Mandina said, as she prepared to close up ahead of the storm.
 "Pre-Katrina, you'd never close, you'd stay open, maybe lose power and then reopen as soon as possible."